 - For fiberglass doors, you want to use a water-based paint.
 Its thinner, less sticky composition goes onto the slick surface of fiberglass more easily than thicker, stickier oil-based paints.

 Go for a semi-gloss finish, which is as durable as it is attractive.

 Exterior paints are sold in flat/matte, eggshell, satin, semi-gloss, and gloss sheens, in order of the lowest to the highest luster.
 Semi-gloss is ideal for front doors, as it’s more wear- and stain-resistant than flatter sheens.
 It’s also more reflective, which means it easily wipes clean, highlights carvings or other architectural flourishes on the door, and provides an attractive pop of shine in the entryway.
 Semi-gloss will also mask imperfections better than a high gloss sheen, which can draw attention to divots, errant brush strokes, and other minor flaws.

 Prioritize fade resistance.

 Look for exterior paints labeled “fade-resistant” or “UV-resistant,” which will include colorfast pigments and a higher volume of binders than ordinary paints.
 This allows them to retain a crisp color despite prolonged exposure to intense sunlight.
-While no paint is fade proof, modern exterior paints may only fade 1 to 3 percent per year, while older products would fade average 7 percent a year in direct sun.
+While no paint is fade proof, modern exterior paints may only fade 1 to 3 percent per year, while older products would fade on average 7 percent a year in direct sun.

 While buying a fade-resistant paint will help color stay true, it’s also crucial to consider the light reflectance value (LRV) of the color.
 This value, rated on a scale of 0 to 100, indicates how much light reflects from the paint color when dry.
 The higher the LRV, the more light the color reflects, and the less likely the paint finish is to fade with sun exposure.